Bit-Programming/List-of-Things/Contributing.md

-# Please consult the following when contributing
+# Please consult the following when contributing to the List of Things

-### Alphabetically order the list
+#### Alphabetically order the list